Education

 The current dates for public tours can be found on our events page (in german).

 You are also welcome to request a private guided tour.
 Tours are scheduled to last one hour, but can be tailored to meet individual needs.
-We also offer guided tours in Turkish and English.
+We also offer guided tours in English and other languages.

 Free public transport to the LVR museums